 A voicemail message is not sufficient notice under this subsection.

-(2) A signed, written agreement between the operator and the person responsible for the excavation or demolition agreeing to a rescheduled deadline by which an operator will provide the location information as required under IC 8-1-26-18.
+(2) A documented agreement between the operator and the person responsible for the excavation or demolition agreeing to a rescheduled deadline by which an operator will provide the location information as required under IC 8-1-26-18.

 (b) An operator of a pipeline facility that does not provide notice as specified in this section: